Fields of Study

 Location

-Advanced Academic Programs, Washington, D.C.
+Washington, D.C.
+20001

 Social

-After retiring from full-time teaching, Hailey participates in the PWCS Retirement Opportunity Program to support student writing initiatives in addition to her work with Teaching Creative Writing for the JHU online MA in Teaching Writing Program.
-Hailey is a poet who coordinates the Poetry-in-the-Schools initiative and assists in northern region programming for the Poetry Society of Virginia (PSV).
+Since retiring from full-time teaching, in addition to teaching at Johns Hopkins, Hailey has participated in the PWCS Retirement Opportunity Program to support student writing initiatives.
+Hailey is a poet who coordinates the Poetry-in-the-Schools initiative and assists in northern region programming for the Poetry Society of Virginia.
 As a member of the Poet Laureate Circle, she co-coordinates In the Company of Laureates, a biennial reading of poets laureate held in Prince William County.
-Her writing has been published in the 2016 Poetry Virginia Review, The Journal of the Virginia Writing Project, What Peaches & What Penumbras: An Anthology of Grocery Lists, and in the Springtime in Winter and Peace and Identity anthologies created through PSV collaborations with visual artists and musicians.

 Audience Menu